doxeylab/learn-genomics-in-linux/task5/README.md

 # Task5 - Comparative genomics - gene set comparison

 This task is a tutorial on comparative genomics with a focus on gene set comparison.
-You will learn how to identify gene duplications, gene gains and gene losses.
-You will also learn how to compare functional profiles and identify functional categories (e.g., GO terms) that have changed in frequency between genomes.
+It is a fun one with some interesting biology!

+You are going to download, annotate and compare the genomes of a enterohemorrhagic <i>E. coli</i> (strain O157:H7) versus a non-pathogenic <i>E. coli</i> (strain K12).
+You are then going to identify genes and gene duplications that are unique to each organism and biologically interpret your results.

 ### Requirements